timyboy12345/Miele-Homey/README.txt

-Check the status of your Miele@Home devices in Homey
+Check the status of your Miele@Home devices in Homey.
+Just log in with your Miele@Home account during setup and add all your devices to your Homey.

-You need a free Miele developer account to use this app to get a client ID and client Secret.
-These can be obtained at miele.com/developer